gramener/gramex/gramex/apps/guide/install/README.md

 ## Troubleshooting

-If Gramex is does not run:
+If Gramex does not run:

+- Tru uninstalling and re-installing Gramex.
+Stop Gramex and all other Python applications when re-installing.
 - Make sure Gramex 0.x (or any other module named `gramex`) is **NOT** in your `PYTHONPATH`.
 Run `python -c "import gramex;print gramex.__file__"` and confirm that this is where the latest Gramex was installed.
 - Make sure that typing `gramex` runs the Gramex executable, and is not aliased to a different command.
-- Try `python -m gramex` instead of `gramex`
-- Tru uninstalling and re-installing Gramex.
-Stop Gramex and all other Python applications when re-installing.

 ## Uninstall Gramex